 Proper nutrition is important to keep the body strong and healthy.
 For a person with Alzheimer’s or dementia, poor nutrition may increase behavioral symptoms and cause weight loss.
 Bristol House Memory Care is on the cutting edge of holistic memory care, having sought the advice of Dr. Julie Lachman, Naturopathic doctor, who recommended some small changes to the kitchen that make a big difference in the residents’ meals.

-Older persons with decreased appetites need food that is appealing — food that is easy-to-eat and uncomplicated.
-Chef Shawn recommends finger foods rather than a whole plate, with items that are simple yet still nutritious.
+Older persons with decreased appetites need food that is appealing — food that is easy to eat and uncomplicated.
+Finger foods are often more suitable than a full plate, with items that are simple yet still nutritious.

 Nutritionally-complete meals include veggies, fruits, and grains.
 Homemade soups ensure control over the ingredients in contrast to canned soups.
 Low-fat and fat-free items are a must for heart health.
 Lean proteins round out the healthy plate.

-Chef Shawn modifies recipes to make them more healthful.
-He transitioned from fried foods to more baked goods.
-Roasting and sautéing with healthier fats, like coconut oil, are easier on the heart and cholesterol.
-Small changes, like using fat-free milk instead of whole milk, make a healthy difference without sacrificing taste.
+Recipes can be modified to make them healthier by transitioning from fried foods to more baked options.
+Roasting and sautéing with healthier fats, such as coconut oil, can be easier on the heart and cholesterol.
+Small changes, like using fat-free milk instead of whole milk, contribute to a healthier diet without sacrificing taste.

-An abundance of sugar, salt, and saturated fats, is not conducive to good health.
-Chef Shawn will substitute honey, maple syrup, and Stevia (natural zero-calorie sweetener) for sugar.
-Salt is replaced by garlic, cumin, and vinegar.
-To keep saturated fats low, he uses broth instead of cream and grilled instead of fried.
-Finally, brown rice wins out over white rice for nutritional value.
+An excess of sugar, salt, and saturated fats is not conducive to good health.
+Alternatives such as honey, maple syrup, and Stevia (a natural zero-calorie sweetener) can be used in place of sugar.
+Salt can be replaced by flavorful substitutes like garlic, cumin, and vinegar.
+To reduce saturated fat, broth can be used instead of cream, and grilling can be a healthier alternative to frying.
+Brown rice is also a more nutritious option than white rice.

 Well-made — and well-presented — foods can tempt the reluctant diner with dementia and provide what they need for good health.